lornebb/LABB_MS2/README.md

 - The first test on the EmailJS integration came back with a problem with the submit button, where only a small section of the button was clickable to submit.
 This was fixed with a more robudt struct to the HTML of that section.

-- Similiarly, the testing of the lyric search feature showed an issue with the results link button.
+- Similiarly, the testing of the lyric search feature showed an issue with the results link button and only showed results pertaining to MAC MILLER, a recording artist.

 - Most testing of the search feature came back with feedback saying the feature was not returning any results.
 On further inspection, the results were loading too slowly.
 To fix this, I trimmed some un-need headers being sent to via fetch and added a loading icon to appear after the user presses search, until the results are returned.

 - Another laoding issue found during testing of the deployed site, was the loading of the image on the about section.
-Most browsers never loaded the file. this was fixed by reducing the file size.
+Most browsers never loaded the file. this was fixed by reducing the file size and refining the relative load path in the CSS file.

 ### Overall